snapperbay4453/i18n-xlsx-to-json-directory/README.md

 ### createTemplateXlsx()

-Create and download template .xlsx files.
+Create and download template xlsx file.

 ### convertXlsxToZip(file)

-Convert the .xlsx file to the json directory structure, then compress it to create and download the zip file.
+Convert the xlsx file to the json directory structure, then compress it to create and download the zip file.

 ### convertZipToXlsx(file, options)

-Analyze the .zip file, then create and download the .xlsx file.
+Analyze the zip file, then create and download the xlsx file.

 #### options